Last updated November 24, 2022

-This is a quick overview of the military benefits you can expect for your soldier as well as the benefits that your family can enjoy while he is in the Army including Tricare, GI Bill, on post resources and monetary allowances.
+This is a quick overview of the military benefits you can expect for your soldier and the benefits your family can enjoy while your soldier serves in the Army, including Tricare, the GI Bill, on-post resources, and monetary allowances.

 Army Medical Benefits

-Prime – where the MTFs (Military Treatment Facilities) are the primary source of healthcare.
-You must receive a referral to go to a civilian doctor.
-For active duty and family members, there is no charge (no monthly premium or co-pays).
+Prime – where the MTF (Military Treatment Facilities) is the primary source of healthcare.
+While your soldier is on active duty, you must receive a referral to a civilian doctor or specialist.

-Standard – a fee for service option (old CHAMPUS system).
-There is no enrollment fee and you are enrolled automatically.
 You pay deductibles and co-payments.
-You may have to file you own claims but you will have the widest choice of providers.
+You may have to file your own claims, but you will have the widest choice of providers.

-Dental benefits are also available for free for the active duty soldier and for a small fee for the family.
+Dental benefits are also available for free for active-duty soldiers and their families for a small fee.
 Learn more about the dental program here.